Table of Contents

 If you are also on heart medications like Lanoxin (generic name: digoxin), the concentration of the drug may increase when taken with Januvia.
 Sulfonylureas are medicines that help manage type 2 diabetes and may interact with Januvia.
-They work by lowering blood glucose through stimulating insulin release from the Beta cells in the pancreas.
+They work by lowering blood glucose by stimulating insulin release from the Beta cells in the pancreas.
 When Januvia combines with some sulfonylureas, like glyburide medications, low blood glucose may occur.
 Your dose of insulin or sulfonylurea may need to be reduced if you are also taking Januvia.

 Today many alternatives to the pill exist.
-Women can take depot shots, which prevent pregnancy for three months, a weekly patch that releases estrogen and progestin, or intrauterine devices (IUD).
+Women can take Depo-Provera shots, which prevent pregnancy for three months, a weekly patch that releases estrogen and progestin, or intrauterine devices (IUD).
 Some IUDs contain hormones that release into the bloodstream over five years.
 The copper IUD has no hormones and prevents pregnancy for 10 years.

 These types of birth control options can be useful for women with diabetes because you seldom have to expose your body to a surge of new birth control hormones, unlike the daily pill.
 If you are on Januvia, consult your doctor to discuss the best birth control option for you.

 The content in this article is intended for informational purposes only.
 This website does not provide medical advice.
 In all circumstances, you should always seek the advice of your physician and/or other qualified health professionals(s) for drug, medical condition, or treatment advice.
 The content provided on this website is not a substitute for professional medical advice, diagnosis or treatment.